Jesús María Marta Lázaro

 But Judas Iscariot, one of His disciples, who was intending to betray Him, said, “Why was this perfume not sold for three hundred denarii and given to poor people?”
 Now he said this, not because he was concerned about the poor, but because he was a thief, and as he had the money box, he used to pilfer what was put into it.
 John 12:4-6 (NASB)

-Now why did the gospel of John report that Judas complained about this huge sum of money?
-The Holy Spirit may have moved John to record this since Judas was greedy for money.
-If the perfume had been sold, the money would have first been put into the money box from which Judas could have stolen some of it.
-When Mary poured the perfume, Judas lost an opportunity to obtain some of it for himself.
-This probably motivated Judas to negotiate the price for betraying Jesus to the chief priests.
+This may have motivated Judas to negotiate the price for betraying Jesus to the chief priests.
 That will occur in about five days.
 This event could have motivated Judas to betray Jesus.
-We can be confident Judas was disappointed the chief priests offered him only thirty pieces of silver to betray Jesus.
-It is estimated the pieces of silver was about four months of wages, and not one year’s wages.
+We can be confident Judas was disappointed when the chief priests offered him only thirty pieces of silver to betray Jesus.
+It is estimated that the pieces of silver were worth about four months of wages, and not one year’s wages.
 But Judas took it anyway.
 Surely he was disappointed.
-We will discuss Judas and the chief priests more later.

-Mary sacrificed almost one year of wages because she loved Jesus and wanted to show Him the greatest honor she could.
+Mary had sacrificed almost one year of wages because she loved Jesus and wanted to show Him the greatest honor she could.
 She worshiped Jesus.
 King David said,

 “For I will not offer burnt offerings to the LORD my God which cost me nothing.”
 2 Samuel 24:24 (NASB)